-AlzeCure conducted a Phase Ib clinical trial of the drug candidate that was presented in April 2021 and showed positive proof-of-mechanism data, i.e. an analgesic effect in humans.
+As planned, AlzeCure initiated a Phase Ib clinical trial of the drug candidate in late 2020, which was presented in April 2021 and showed positive proof-of-mechanism data, i.e. an analgesic effect in humans.
 The efficacy of ACD440 was clearly significant compared with placebo.
 It was also well tolerated as a topical gel on the skin, indicating good suitability for further clinical development as topical treatment for neuropathic pain conditions.
 During the first quarter of 2022, the FDA provided feedback regarding the material and documentation submitted for a pre-IND meeting.
-The response was informative and in June 2022, the company initiated a Phase II trial with ACD440 in patients with peripheral neuropathic pain.
-This double-blind, placebo-controlled, randomized cross-over study aims to evaluate the efficacy, safety and pharmacokinetics of the company's leading drug candidate in pain.
-The study results are expected in mid-2023.
+The response provided important information for the planning and structuring of the continued clinical development program, and in June 2022, the company initiated a Phase II trial with ACD440 in patients with peripheral neuropathic pain.
+This study aimed to evaluate the efficacy, safety and pharmacokinetics of the company's leading drug candidate in pain.
+AlzeCure reported top-line results from the study in May 2023, while the more detailed results from the study were presented at the international pain conference, EFIC, in September 2023.
+The patients, who were treated for 7+7 days in a cross-over design, ranged in age from 50-85 years and suffered from chronic neuropathic pain.
+Most of them were concurrently receiving alternative pain management therapies.
+Data from the study showed that ACD440 could demonstrate positive proof-of-mechanism (PoM) results in patients with chronic peripheral neuropathic pain; in other words, the drug candidate had an effect on the intended target mechanism.
+A clear and significant analgesic effect was observed in pain induced by cold and heat.
+This pain was reduced by about 50 percent, a significant and clinically relevant reduction.
+Temperature hypersensitivity is very common in the area of the skin where patients experience their neuropathic pain and is a major problem in daily life for these individuals.
+These positive POM results from this Phase II clinical trial were in line with previously reported Phase I results.
+Moreover, it was observed that ACD440 was well tolerated as a topical gel on the skin, demonstrating good suitability for further clinical development.